 The renovated Vasari Corridor: features and novelties

-Once the renovation work is completed, the Vasari Corridor will guarantee full accessibility (via ramps, platforms, and elevators) and compliance with present-day safety regulations.
-The passageway will also be equipped with a new state-of-the-art air conditioning system, modern lighting via energy-efficient LEDs, new emergency exits, and restrooms, and be video-monitored at all times.
+The Vasari Corridor is now fully accessible, with ramps, platforms, and elevators ensuring ease of movement and full compliance with current safety regulations.
+The passageway is equipped with a state-of-the-art air conditioning system, modern lighting using energy-efficient LEDs, new emergency exits, and restrooms, and is continuously monitored by video surveillance.

 Tour testimonials